Contact you local AFI to be considered for an ABFP contribution to supplement other f

 Eligible Businesses

-Permanent, for-profit business entities operating in southern Ontario, owned and controlled by eligible applicants (at least 50% or higher if AFI requires) and generating active business income may be considered.
+Permanent, for-profit business entities operating in southern Ontario, owned and controlled by eligible applicants (at least 50% or higher if IFI requires) and generating active business income may be considered.
 Documentation regarding the legal business entity and business registrations are required.
 Viability of the business must also be clearly demonstrated.
 Applicant businesses must clearly meet all six (6) business eligibility requirements.

 Initial Checklist